totoroyyb/go-ios-tutorial/intro/basic_layout.md

 layout: page
 title: Basic Layout
 description: >
   In this post, you will learn some basic layout techniques with different Stack.
-You will also get some ideas about how to use Text and Shapes.
+You will also get some ideas about how to use Text.
 hide_description: false
 sitemap: false
 ---

-0. this unordered seed list will be replaced by toc as unordered list {:toc}
+1. this unordered seed list will be replaced by toc as unordered list {:toc}

 ## How a SwiftUI view is constructed?